vcmediavine/docsytrellis/content/en/advanced-topics/post-meta-output/_index.md

 description: >
   Post Meta is information that can appear at the top or bottom of every post in Trellis Core and the included Bamboo, Birch, and Wisteria child themes.
 ---
-Publishers can control Post Meta settings using the Mediavine Trellis Dashboard, selecting what information appears.
+Publishers can configure Post Meta in Trellis Settings, selecting what information appears on a post.
 Available meta information includes: Author, Breadcrumbs (if the Yoast SEO plugin is active), Categories, Comment Count, and Date (Published, Modified, or both).

 {{% alert title="Note" %}}
 Trellis templates provided by Mediavine limit Comment Count to the top of a post.
-If you’d like to add the Comment Count to the bottom of a post, refer to the code in the Additional Information section.
+If you’d like to add the Comment Count to the bottom of a post, refer to the code in the Additional Information section below.
 {{% /alert %}}

 The image below shows the default Post Meta information as rendered by the Trellis Core theme with Yoast SEO installed.